Though it's hard to believe that Soviet scientist Vladimir Demikhov actually made a two-headed dog, these surreal photos are the proof.

 Even setting aside the deaths of the canine subjects, the moral implications of Demikhov’s experiment are tricky.
 This head transplantation, unlike some of his other advancements in the field of transplantology, had no real-life applications.
 Yet there were certainly very real implications for the dogs.

 However, as outrageous as this all sounds, a head transplant wasn’t even that radical for the 1950s.
 As early as 1908, the French surgeon Dr. Alexis Carrel and his partner, American physiologist Dr. Charles Guthrie, attempted the same experiment.
 Their dual-headed canine initially showed promise, but degraded quickly and was euthanized within a few hours.

-Today, Italian neurosurgeon Sergio Canavero believes that head-transplants will be a reality in the very near future.
-He is closely involved in the first human attempt, which is slated to occur in China, where there are less medical and ethical regulations.
+Today, Italian neurosurgeon Sergio Canavero believes that head transplants will be a reality in the very near future.
+He is closely involved in the first human attempt, which is slated to occur in China, where there are fewer medical and ethical regulations.
 Canavero said last year, “They have a tight schedule but the team in China say they are ready to do it.”

 Nevertheless, most everyone else in the medical community believes that a transplant of this kind is still science-fiction fodder.
 But in the not-too-distant future, such a surgery may actually become a reality.

 After this look at how Vladimir Demikhov created a two-headed dog, see some astounding photos of two-headed animals found in nature.
 Then, read up on Laika, the Cold War-era Soviet dog who was sent into space and became the first animal to orbit the Earth.